-by S. pneumoniae infection to a substantially greater extent than by other Gram-positive bacteria, and that Tregs are critical regulators of responses to S. pneumoniae infection [28].
+Our results show that Spn may attenuate AAD by increasing Tregs in the local MLNs that suppress the proliferation of Th2 cells and eosinophils.
+Others have shown that the development and mobilization of CD4+CD25+ Tregs is induced by Spn infection to a substantially greater extent than by other Gram-positive bacteria and that Tregs are critical regulators of responses to Spn infection [28].
 Others have also shown that Tregs suppress the hallmark features of AAD [29].
-Adoptive transfer of CD4+ CD25+ Tregs attenuated the activity of allergen-specific T-cells in vivo, leading to reduced Th2 cytokine expression in the lung, eosinophil recruitment and AHR.
-Thus, Tregs may inhibit overly exuberant inflammatory responses that occur during S. pneumoniae lung infection and may also be important in suppressing AADs and asthma.
+Adoptive transfer of CD4+CD25+ Tregs attenuated the activity of allergen-specific T-cells in vivo leading to reduced Th2 cytokine expression in the lung, eosinophil recruitment and AHR.
+Thus, Tregs may inhibit over-exuberant inflammatory responses that occur during Spn lung infection and may also be important in suppressing AADs and asthma.

-Immunomodulatory therapy of asthma by increasing Th1 or inhibiting Th2 responses has received considerable attention.
+Immunomodulatory therapy of asthma by increasing Th1, or inhibiting Th2 responses has received considerable attention.
 This work has drawn on widespread acceptance of the hygiene hypothesis, which is a well recognised, if oversimplified, link between infection and allergy.
-Administration of mycobacteria and other Th1-inducing infectious agents for the treatment of asthma in humans has given disappointing results, and successful results were dependent on the age of study subjects [4, 12, 14].
-The therapeutic use of S. pneumoniae antigens that may prevent Th2 and eosinophil development and mobilisation by a different mechanism, i.e. the induction of Tregs, may be more effective in suppressing disease, and may potentially promote the resolution of tissue remodelling of the airways and persistent AHR in chronic asthma [11].
+Administration of mycobacteria and other Th1-inducing infectious agents for the treatment of asthma in humans have been disappointing, and successful results were dependent on the age of study subjects [4, 12, 14].
+The therapeutic use of Spn antigens that may prevent Th2 and eosinophil development and mobilization by a different mechanism, i.e. the induction of Tregs, may be more effective in suppressing disease and may potentially promote the resolution of tissue remodelling of the airways and persistent AHR in chronic asthma [11].

-In summary, the significance of common respiratory bacterial infections in asthma is controversial.
-The present study is the first to directly examine the effect of respiratory S. pneumoniae infection on AAD.
-S. pneumoniae infection before challenge, or before or during sensitisation, with Th2-inducing antigen suppresses hallmark features of AAD.
-S. pneumoniae infection and treatment has the potential to inhibit allergic immune responses in asthmatics, including eosinophilia, that are linked to ongoing remodelling of the airway in asthma.
-This indicates the potential for the development of novel S. pneumoniae-based therapeutic agents for asthma.
-A greater understanding of the fundamental mechanisms associated with the suppression of AAD may lead to new approaches to the prevention and treatment of this disorder.
+In summary, the significance of common respiratory bacterial infections in the asthma is controversial.
+The present study is the first to directly examine the effect of respiratory Spn infection on AAD.
+Spn infection before challenge, or before or during sensitisation, with Th2-inducing antigen suppresses hallmark features of AAD.
+Spn infection and treatment has the potential to inhibit allergic immune responses in asthmatics, including eosinophilia that is linked to ongoing remodelling of the airway in asthma.
+This indicates the potential for the development of novel Spn-based therapeutic agents for asthma.
+A greater understanding of the fundamental mechanisms associated with the suppression of AAD, may lead to new approaches to the prevention and treatment of this disorder.